-In 2020, 50% of the target annual long-term incentive for Mr. Brugger, Mr. Healy and Mr. Donnelly was granted in restricted stock to align the interests of these executive officers with those of our stockholders and to help retain the services of these executives through multi-year vesting schedules.
+In 2021, 50% of the target annual long-term incentive for each executive officer was granted in restricted stock to align the interests of these executive officers with those of our stockholders and to help retain the services of these executives through multi-year vesting schedules.
 Our restricted stock awards generally vest in three equal annual installments from the date of grant.
 All dividends on unvested shares accrue and are paid out only when the underlying restricted shares vest